People

 As an Assistant Professor in the Anthropology Department, her research interests include Indigenous archaeology and Indigenous Heritage management, including research and approaches that utilize ancestral or cultural knowledge in the creation of archaeological knowledge.
 Dr. Marek-Martinez’s other research interests include southwestern archaeology, Indigenous futurisms, and decolonizing and Indigenizing archaeological narratives of the cultural landscape on Indigenous homelands as a way to reaffirm Indigenous connections to land and place.
 Her current research focuses on an NSF awarded STC entitled “Center for Braiding Indigenous Knowledge in Science,” where NAU will be the Southwest Hub researching with Indigenous Communities, NAU Faculty and Students in the areas of climate change, protection of heritage places, and food sovereignty, a Flagstaff Indigenous Heritage Trail project, and an ethnographic research project on Indigenous archaeology that will contribute to the efforts in our discipline to move archaeology beyond its colonial origin.
 Dr. Marek-Martinez is also a founding member of the Indigenous Archaeology Coalition and was recently a consultant and featured in episode one of Streaming Curiosity’s documentary series “The Real Wild West”.

-Kiara Weathersby MA IEd
+Kiara Weathersby Nikas MA IEd

 Director, Building Manager of Center for Native American and Indigenous Futures (CNAIF)